anistor09/DataRaceDetector/README.md

 ## 📌 Usage

-1. Place your execution trace file in the `benchmark/` directory (e.g., `benchmark/DavidBenchmarks/signal_wait.txt`).
+1. Place your execution trace file in the `benchmark/` directory.

 2. Run the main script: